Altishofer/GethWizard/README.md

     - EMV version: Paris
     - Compiler: 0.8.22
   - Compile `chaincode.sol`.
+  - ALWAYS reset "Activity Tab Data" in MetaMask if the blockchain was redeployed, otherwise the Nonce is wrong

 - **Get Deployed Contract Address**:
   - Make a GET request to `http://localhost:8081/contract` to retrieve the address of the deployed contract.